 Considering cartoon comedies, Tom and Jerry is a major exception.
 Such shorts as Quiet, Please! and Yankee Doodle Mouse got an Oscar for the Best Short Animated Film; although it's also worth noting that the number of shorts that won this award is the same that their amount that was only nominated.
 Before Tom and Jerry, cutesy fare like Silly Symphonies shorts tended to always win the award while zany comedies were overlooked.

-Back to the Future got an Oscar nomination for best screenplay.
-It lost, of course, but for a sci-fi teen comedy that's practically a Best Picture win.
+Back to the Future got an Oscar nomination for its original story.
+Naturally, it lost to Witness, but for a sci-fi teen comedy that's practically a Best Picture win.

-James Joyce's Ulysses, one of the most highly regarded novels of the 20th century, is essentially a comedy.
+James Joyce's Ulysses, one of the best-regarded novels of the 20th century, is essentially a comedy.
 Joyce himself claimed there was "not one single serious line in it".
 Of course, it does have True Art Is Incomprehensible on its side.